-Parents/guardians must fill out an Emergency Information Form that will remain on file in the school office.
+Parents/guardians must fill out an Emergency Information Form Medication Consent Form that will remain on file in the school office.
 This form will also allow parents/guardians to indicate permission for the student to take specific standard over the counter (OTC) drugs (acetaminophen or ibuprofen) as well as prescription medications.

 If a student must take prescription or regular doses of non-prescription (OTC) drugs while at school, the parent/guardian must bring the prescription/OTC medication to the school office and complete an additional permission form with signed instructions for administration.
+All prescription and OTC medications must be in the original containers.
+All prescription medications must have the student's name, medication and dosage and a valid expiration date.
+Expired medications will not be accepted or administered.
 Dosage requested by the parent/guardian shall be in keeping with the manufacturer's recommendations.
 Each instance of administration of a prescription or OTC drug shall be documented in the school's database by the administering office staff.
 The school will maintain a limited supply of OTC medications in the office for dispensation to students in acute need (not chronic).
-This includes cough drops, ibuprofen, antacids and acetaminophen.
+This includes cough drops, benadryl, ibuprofen, antacids, and acetaminophen.
 Written permission to take specific OTC medications must be on file in the office before a student will be administered any by staff.
 If school office staff reasonably believe that a student is misusing school-stocked OTC medications, such as seeking them every day, staff may refuse to issue requested OTC meds to a student.